travelgateX/documentation-site/content/getting-started/concepts.md

 ## Partner

 A _Partner_ is someone or _something_ that can interact with any TravelgateX APIs or apps.
-It can be either a user (person) or an API key.
+It can be either a _User_, which identifies a person, or _Service Account_ which identifies an applicattion.

-## Resources
+## Entities
-Resources are entities that define common objects in all our API domains.
+Entities or core resources are entities that define common objects in all our API domains.
-We have 4 _Resources_:

 ### 1. Supplier